robpearson/custom-meters-accelerator/docs/Installation-Instructions.md

 ## Basic installation script

-You can install the Azure Application Billing Scheduler code using a __single command__ line within the Azure Portal Cloud Shell.
+You can install the Azure Application Meter Scheduler code using a __single command__ line within the Azure Portal Cloud Shell.

 > Note: use the [Azure Cloud Shell](https://shell.azure.com)'s PowerShell shell, not the default bash shell.
 You can select the shell via the drop-down in the top left corner.